Happy New Year!

 Abstract Culinary herbs have the potential to be a significant source of antioxidants in the diet.
 However, many culinary herbs are cooked or undergo some other form of processing before they are consumed as part of a meal and such factors may affect their significance as a source of dietary antioxidants.
 Thus, the impact of cooking (simmering, microwaving, stewing, stir frying and grilling) and storage (vinegar maceration, cold maceration and freezing) on the antioxidant capacity of common culinary herbs was investigated.
 Extracts of cinnamon, cloves, fennel, ginger, lavender, parsley, rose, rosemary, sage and thyme were prepared pre and post cooking or storage and their antioxidant capacities determined using the Trolox equivalent antioxidant capacity assay (TEAC).
 Simmering, soup making and stewing significantly increased antioxidant capacity, whilst grilling and stir frying decreased it.
 Both freezing herbs at −20 °C and cold maceration had preservative effects on antioxidant capacity.
 Herbs in cold vinegar macerations for 1 week showed a decrease in antioxidant capacity compared to the control extracts.
 These results indicate that the potential of culinary herbs to be significant contributors to dietary antioxidant intake is significantly affected by both cooking and storage.

-Antioxidant Potency of Commonly Consumed Polyphenol-Rich Beverages in the
+Comparison of Antioxidant Potency of Commonly Consumed Polyphenol-Rich Beverages in the United States

 NAVINDRA P. SEERAM, MICHAEL AVIRAM,§ YANJUN ZHANG, SUSANNE M. HENNING, LYDIA FENG, MARK DREHER,# AND DAVID HEBER*, Center for Human Nutrition, David Geffen School of Medicine, University of California, Los Angeles, California 90095; Lipid Research Laboratory, Technion Faculty of Medicine, Rambam Medical Center, Haifa, Israel; and POM Wonderful, LLC, Los Angeles, California 90064--J. Agric.
 Food Chem.
 XXXX, xxx, 000 A